arpit456jain/Amazing-Css-Effects/README.md

 #### Step 3: Creating a new branch (IMP)
-This is one of the very important step that you should follow to contribute in Open Source.
-A branch helps to manage the workflow, isolate your code and does not creates a mess.
+This is one of the most important steps that you should follow to contribute in Open Source.
+A branch helps to manage the workflow, isolate your code and avoids creating a mess.
 To create a new branch:

 ```bash
 $ git branch <name_of_branch>
 $ git checkout -b <name_of_branch>
 ```

-Keep your cloned repo upto date by pulling from upstream (this will also avoid any merge conflicts while committing new changes)
+Keep your cloned repo up to date by pulling from upstream (this will also avoid any merge conflicts while committing new changes)
 ```bash
 git pull origin main
 ```